Last Updated On : 7-Apr-2026

 Explanation:

-Three statements that are true regarding event handling in the Salesforce B2B Commerce managed package are:
+These statements accurately describe the event handling architecture in the Salesforce B2B Commerce managed package:

 What two things happen with the Cart during tax implementation?